The Cantos: LII–LXI (The Chinese History Cantos)

-These eleven cantos are based on the first eleven volumes of the twelve-volume Histoire generale de la Chine by Joseph-Anna-Marie de Moyriac de Mailla.
+These cantos are based on the first eleven volumes of the twelve-volume Histoire generale de la Chine by Joseph-Anna-Marie de Moyriac de Mailla.
 De Mailla was a French Jesuit who spent 37 years in Peking and wrote his history there.
 The work was completed in 1730 but not published until 1777–1783.
 De Mailla was very much an Enlightenment figure and his view of Chinese history reflects this; he found Confucian political philosophy, with its emphasis on rational order, much to his liking.
 He also disliked what he saw as the superstitious pseudo-mysticism promulgated by both Buddhists and Taoists, to the detriment of rational politics.
 Pound, in turn, fitted de Mailla's take on China into his own views on Christianity, the need for strong leadership to address 20th-century fiscal and cultural problems, and his support of Mussolini.
 In an introductory note to the section, Pound is at pains to point out that the ideograms and other fragments of foreign-language text incorporated in The Cantos should not put the reader off, as they serve to underline things that are in the English text.

-Canto LII opens with references to Duke Leopoldo, John Adams and Gertrude Bell, before sliding into a particularly virulent anti-Semitic passage, directed mainly at the Rothschild family.
-The remainder of the canto is concerned with the classic Chinese text known as the Li Ki or Book of Rites, especially those parts that deal with agriculture and natural increase.
+Canto LII is a diptych contrasting the Western world eroded by usury with the beginnings of Chinese civilisation as evident in the Book of Rites, especially those parts that deal with agriculture and natural increase.
 The diction is the same as that used in earlier cantos on similar subjects.

-Canto LIII covers the period from the founding of the Xia dynasty to the life of Confucius and up to circa 225 BCE.
+Canto LIII covers the period from the founding of the Xia dynasty up to circa 225 BCE including the life of Confucius in the 5th century BC.
 Special mention is made of emperors that Confucius approved of and the sage's interest in cultural matters is stressed.
 For example, we are told that he edited the Book of Odes, cutting it from 3000 to 300 poems.
-The canto also ascribes the Poundian motto (and title of a 1934 collection of essays) Make it New to the emperor Tching Tang.
-Canto LIV moves the story on to around 805 CE.
-The line "Some cook, some do not cook, / some things can not be changed" refers to Pound's domestic situation and recurs, in part, in Canto LXXXI.
+Canto LIV moves the story on to around 805 CE. from the first emperor Qin Shi Huang to the middle of the Tang dynasty.

-Canto LV is mainly concerned with the rise of the Tatars and the Tartar Wars, ending about 1200.
+Canto LV is mainly concerned with the decadence of the Tang, The Five Dynasties and Ten Kingdom's period and the rise of the Song dynasty, including the rise of the Tatars and the Tartar Wars, ending about 1200.
 There is a lot on money policy in this canto and Pound quotes approvingly the Tartar ruler Oulo who noted that the people "cannot eat jewels".
 This is echoed in Canto LVI when KinKwa remarks that both gold and jade are inedible.
 This canto is mainly concerned with Ghengis and Kublai Khan and the rise of their Yeun dynasty.
-The canto closes with the overthrow of the Yeun and the establishment of the Ming dynasty, bringing us to around 1400.
+The canto closes with the overthrow of the Yuan and the establishment of the Ming dynasty, bringing us to around 1400.